-- a) Use Kaleidagraph to read in the data file and make a semi-log plot of your data.
+- a) Copy the data into LabPlot2 and make a semi-log plot of your data.
 Here the y axis is natural log of the number of counts/minute.
 For the time values on the x-axis take the midpoint of the time interval (e.g. 0.5 min, 1.5 min etc).
-Use Kaleidagraph to fit your plot to determine the slope and its error and then calculate the lifetime of Ba137m and its error. - b) Perform a least squares fit to your data to determine the slope and therefore the lifetime of Ba137m.
+Fit your plot to determine the slope and its error and then calculate the lifetime of Ba137m and its error. - b) Perform a least squares fit to your data to determine the slope and therefore the lifetime of Ba137m.
 Using the techniques discussed in Lec.
 7 to calculate σ{τ} , the standard deviation of the lifetime.
-I suggest you write a program for this part.
-Remember, the function you are fitting to is a straight after you take the natural log of the number of counts/min. - c) Use Kaleidagraph to fit your data to an exponential function of the form:
+I suggest you use a program (e.g. Excel) for this calculation.
+Remember, the function you are fitting to is a straight after you take the natural log of the number of counts/min.
+Copy the Lec.
+7 formulae you used to calculate the slope and its uncertainty and paste them in the lab report. - c) Fit your data to an exponential function of the form: